Skip to Content

 As we weaved through the crisp, dank air, we were grateful for having wrapped up in warm clothes.

 It’s a bizarre experience driving in Bali at this time of the morning.
-During the day, cars and bikes flood the roads, drowning out all serenity with constant horn honking.
+During the day, cars and bikes flood the roads, drowning out all serenity.

 In the early hours, however, the island is calm and still.
 It’s when you can appreciate the tranquillity that Bali is ultimately all about.